 - Important Notice - Call Before You Dig – Call 811 or 1-800-282-7411

 Every community water system is required to provide a Consumer Confidence Report, also called a Water Quality Report, to its drinking water customers by July 1 each year.

-The City of Fort Valley’s reports are available at the link below.
+The Fort Valley Utility Commission’s report is available at the link below.
 For more information contact the Drinking Water Quality Lab at (478) 825-5482.